pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for your task database.

+###Launch
-4. Double-click the file to start the app.
+Double-click the file to start the app.
 The GUI should appear in a few seconds.

-## Add Floating Task
+###Using the Interface
 You're good to go!
+Type your command in the command box and press `ENTER` to launch it.

+Get a feel of the interface by trying these sample commands:
+  * `add "get started"` : adds a new floating task get started
+  * `fin f1` : marks the floating task with index f1 as finished
+  * `exit` : exits the application

+##Features

+### Add Floating Task
 Try adding your first Task.
 Press Enter to enter a command.
 For adding a floating task, try:

    ```
    add "Learn Task Tracker"